lchy1037/FaceDetectionAndTracking/README.md

 # FaceDetectionAndTracking
-Face detection and tracking interface.
+Face detection and tracking from video or camera.